Skip to main content

 Credit cards offer incredible convenience.
 With just a quick swipe or a linked account, you can instantly buy something.
 It seems like a no-brainer to use that convenience for taking the hassle out of paying bills or buying something.
 But, is it a smart idea to pay your monthly bills with your credit card?
 Choosing to pay a bill with a card can have a significant impact on your general financial wellness.
 That’s why it’s important to consider the many factors of this decision before going ahead with it.
 Here are a few pros and cons.

 • Automate monthly payments.
 Setting up automatic payments will help ensure payments are always on time.
+There’s no need to worry about being charged a late fee!

 • Build credit with a consistent monthly payment.
 Using a credit card for a monthly bill is a great way to ramp up a credit score.
 Just be sure to pay the bill in full and on time every time.

 • Earn rewards for money that you need to spend anyway.
 Using a credit card that offers rewards for a bill that needs to be paid anyway will help to pile on rewards without overspending.
+You can use those rewards to help pay for expenses if money is tight one month or to pay for a fun outing like a birthday party or dinner with friends.

 • Budget easily.
 Paying with a credit card makes for easy tracking of monthly spending.
+Be careful to not charge too many transactions to your credit card so you still have plenty of credit utilization.

 • Payments post promptly.
 Bill payments made via credit card will generally post within one or two business days.
 Contrast that with a check that needs to be mailed out, delivered to the correct party and then deposited and cleared until the payment is finally processed.

 • There may be fees for paying the bill with a card.
 Pay close attention to the payment options on every bill.
-Some service providers charge a processing fee for paying with a credit card.
+Some service providers charge a processing fee for paying with a credit card. contact your service provider to see if they charge a processing fee.
+This’ll mean that you pay more than you need to for the bill.

 • If your financial situation is under strain, then this can make it worse.
 For members who are already carrying a sizable amount of debt, it may not be the best idea to charge a monthly bill to a credit card.
 To make this work, you have to plan ahead to make sure that you have enough money in your checking account to pay off the purchase when your credit card statement arrives.
 If you don’t additional interest fees will be added, putting you further into debt.